 - Most funds require you to be absent from work for a continual period of at least 6 months before you will qualify to make a claim for TPD.

-• If your claim is rejected by the fund after lodgement, you will have six years from the date the claim is rejected to file proceedings in the court, if necessary.
+- If your claim is rejected by the fund after lodgement, you will have six years from the date the claim is rejected to file proceedings in the court, if necessary.

+We recommend seeking legal advice prior to commencing your TPD claim so that your case has the best chances of succeeding.
 To start your claim, either contact us direct on 1300 302 318 or visit our Free Case Review page and we’ll get back to you within 12 hours of receiving your request for help.

 At GC Law we are no win no fee lawyers who are always upfront and honest about fees.
 This assures our clients peace of mind knowing that there are no hidden charges and all costs associated with your claim are disclosed prior to settlement.